goldbergyoni/component-tests-workshop/README.md

 npm i
 ```

-### ✅ 6 Ensure testing works
+### ✅❗️ 6 Ensure that testing works

-Run the following command and ensure that the output confirms that all the test succeeded
+Run the following command and ensure that the output confirms that all the test succeeded.

 ```
 npm run test

 ```

+❗️If the last step failed - Open an issue with the entire error information at least 48 hours before the workshop

 ### ✅ 7 Polish Your JS Skills